 The information on this page is not intended as a substitute for professional medical advice and diagnosis and does not constitute medical advice.
+Herbs should be used in a safe and nourishing way and not as a replacement for visiting your doctor.
+If you have symptoms that you are worried about you should consult with your doctor.

 As the weather turns cold, we think about warming and hot herbs to heat us up and support us when we catch a cold.
 One of my favourites is ginger which is a pungent, hot and stimulating spice.
 Traditionally, ginger is used as a warming remedy to treat cold conditions, and many people reach for a cup of ginger tea when they feel like they are coming down with a cold.
 Ginger tea is good to take at the beginning of a cold when you are shivering as your body tries to heat itself up to fend off the virus.
 Later on, when you start to sweat, elderflower and peppermint tea may be more supportive of the body’s natural healing process.